Fishcake: Nutrition

 The nutrients in fish cakes are mainly contributed by freshwater fish, the main ingredient in fish cakes.
 Asian-style fish cakes are usually high in protein, calcium, and low in fat.
 For example, per 100g of Japanese fish cakes (kamaboko) has approximately 113.6 Calories, in which 12.3g are carbohydrates (4%) (including dietary fiber of 0.12g), 13.2g protein (26%), 0.67g fat (1%) (composed of 0.092g saturated fat, 0.33g polyunsaturated fat and 0.078g monounsaturated fat), 48.0 mg cholesterol (16%), 845.5 mg sodium (35%), and 241.1 mg potassium (7%).

 As for western fish cakes or fish patties, there is no significant difference in the nutritional aspects with their Asian counterparts.
-However, the western fish cakes are relatively in higher fat content.
+However, the western fish cakes are relatively higher in fat content.
 Western fish cakes or patties have approximately 201 Calories per 100g, contributed by 12.38g carbohydrate (4%) (including 1.1g dietary fiber and 1.03g sugar), 13.65g protein, 10.49g fat (16%*) (including saturated fat 2.245g, polyunsaturated fat 3.085g and monounsaturated fat 4.418g), 55 mg cholesterol (22%), 279 mg sodium (14%), and 463 mg potassium.
 The percentage daily values above are based on a 2000 Calories diet so may vary depending on the caloric needs of the consumer.

 Manufacturing

-When it comes to manufacturing fishcakes, according to Singaporean fishcake production, fish meats are first defrosted and then ground.
-After the grinding process, fish meats and all ingredients needed are blended together at high speed.
-Normally, salt, sugar, flour, and starch are necessarily added to mashed fish fillets.
+In Singaporean fishcake production, fish meats are first defrosted and then ground.
+After the grinding process, fish meats and all ingredients needed are blended at high speed.
+Salt, sugar, flour, and starch are added to mashed fish fillets.
 It is good to add salt which approximately weighs 3% of the fish fillets' weight.
 Also, other ingredients such as vegetables (onions, carrots, or green onions) or chemicals such as MSG can be added for a better flavor only if the ingredients are suitable for the local requirement.
 Next, the fish paste is formed so that it can be baked or deep-fried.
 In order to properly preserve fishcake product, during the process of baking or frying, eradication of enzymes and microorganisms is necessary using heat.
-For instance, Canada has a specific regulation that the fish cakes should be heated to 65 C for one minute to destroy the salmonella that may be present.
-After fishcakes are finally filtered, it is sent for packing and it is now ready to deliver.
+For instance, Canada has a specific regulation that the fish cakes should be heated to 65 C for one minute to destroy any salmonella that may be present.
+After fishcakes are finally filtered, they are sent for packing and are now ready to deliver.

 Distribution and storage

 Fishcakes are also often sold in fish markets in individual pieces.
-To keep the fish cakes fresh they are often sold in bags full of water.
+To keep the fish cakes fresh, they are often sold in bags full of water.
 These fish cakes are not fried and usually used in soups.

-The shelf life for fish cakes varies greatly depending on the manufacturing and storage process.
-The shelf life can range from 12 days to 90 days.
+The shelf life for fish cakes varies greatly, depending on the manufacturing and storage process, from 12 to 90 days.